GlacioHack/xdem/doc/source/cli_topo.md

 ### Chart of steps

-The `topo` worfklow is described by the following chart:
+The `topo` workflow is described by the following chart:

 :::{figure} imgs/topo_workflow_pipeline.png
 :width: 100%